gmaxey/KubeDemoApp/README.md

 # KubeDemoApp

-Microblog app for Flow deployment demo
+See "Kubernetes Application.groovy" for details